PrattFall/melange-tea/README.md

 (* This is the main function, it can be named anything you want but `main` is traditional.
-  The Program returned here has a set of callbacks that can easily be called from melange or from javascript for running this main attached to an element, or even to pass a message into the event loop.
-You can even expose the constructors to the messages to javascript via the above [@@mel.deriving {accessors}] attribute on the `msg` type or manually, that way even javascript can use it safely. *) let main = beginnerProgram { (* The beginnerProgram just takes a set model state and the update and view functions *)
+  The Program returned here has a set of callbacks that can easily be called from melange or from javascript for running this main attached to an element, or even to pass a message into the event loop. *) let main = beginnerProgram { (* The beginnerProgram just takes a set model state and the update and view functions *)
     model = init (); (* Since model is a set value here, we call our init function to generate that value *)